Binomial Inequalities for Chromatic, Flow, and Tension Polynomials: Introduction

+It is clear (though the details need some work) that the inequalities for $\chi_G^*$ and $\phi_G^*$ are closely related to the work of Hersh--Swartz and Breuer--Dall.
+At any rate, the methods in \cite{hershswartz,breuerdall} are from algebraic combinatorics: one constructs a simplicial complex whose $h$-vector satisfies certain inequalities (stemming from a convex-ear decomposition).
+Our approach, by contrast, is through Ehrhart polynomials of lattice polytopes, which we discuss in Section~\ref{sec:stapledon}.
+A small subclass of lattice polytopes admit unimodular triangulations, and for this subclass, Athanasiadis \cite{athanasiadishstareulerian} and Stapledon~\cite{stapledondelta} proved inequalities for the binomial transforms of Ehrhart polynomials similar in spirit to Theorem~\ref{thm:chrompoldecomp}.

-While chromatic polynomials are not Ehrhart polynomials, they can be written as sums of \emph{order polynomials} (by the afore-mentioned work of Stanley~\cite{stanleychromaticlike}), which we study in Section~\ref{sec:order}.
-Order polynomials, in turn, \emph{are} Ehrhart polynomials in disguise, and so here is where we apply Stapledon's results.
+While chromatic polynomials are not Ehrhart polynomials, they can be written as sums of order polynomials (by the afore-mentioned work of Stanley~\cite{stanleychromaticlike}), which we study in Section~\ref{sec:order}.
+Order polynomials, in turn, \emph{are} Ehrhart polynomials in disguise, and so here is where we apply the Athanasiadis--Stapledon inequalities (with some tweaking); Theorem~\ref{thm:orderpoldecomp} below might be of interest on its own accounts.

-However, there are some complications: the decomposition of the binomial transform of an Ehrhart polynomial into symmetric polynomials depends on the degree of its binomial transform.
-But the degrees of the binomial transforms of the order polynomials that make up a given chromatic polynomial vary, and so we need a version of Stapledon's theorem that is independent of the degree of the binomial tranform (Theorem~\ref{thm:stapledondiff} below), which might be of independent interest.
-The same is true for our analogue of Theorem~\ref{thm:chrompoldecomp} for order polynomials (Theorem~\ref{thm:orderpoldecomp} below), from which Theorem~\ref{thm:chrompoldecomp} can then be easily deduced.

-Theorems~\ref{thm:modflowdecomp} and~\ref{thm:intflowdecomp} follow in a similar fashion from writing the two kinds of flow polynomials as sums of Ehrhart polynomials (and then using Theorem~\ref{thm:stapledondiff}), as we illustrate in Section~\ref{sec:flow}.
-For integral flows, this geometric setup was introduced by Kochol~\cite{kocholpolynomial}, whereas for modular flows it is due to Breuer--Sanyal~\cite{breuersanyal}.
+The flow and tension inequalities in Theorem~\ref{thm:chrompoldecomp} follow in a similar fashion from writing the (two kinds of) flow and tension polynomials as sums of Ehrhart polynomials (and then using the Athanasiadis--Stapledon inequalities), as we illustrate in Section~\ref{sec:flow}.
+For integral flows and tensions, this geometric setup was introduced by Kochol~\cite{kocholpolynomial,kocholtension}, whereas for modular flows it is due to Breuer--Sanyal~\cite{breuersanyal}.

-Our new inequalities are related to recent algebraic-combinatorial work of Hersh--Swartz \cite{hershswartz} and Breuer--Dall~\cite{breuerdall}; in fact, Corollary~\ref{cor:maincor} is implied by~\cite{hershswartz}, and the first inequality in Corollary~\ref{cor:flowineq} follow from~\cite{breuerdall}, as we explain in Section~\ref{sec:previouswork}.
-However, our methods in this paper are quite different from those in~\cite{hershswartz,breuerdall}, and we see our main contribution in showing how Stapledon-type decompositions appear in graph polynomials; as a concrete consequence, at least the last three inequalities in Corollary~\ref{cor:flowineq} seem to be novel.